It took four days for this peach to ripen, note the dripping juice.

 How to Ripen a Peach to Juicy Perfection

-Step 1: First of all, never squeeze a peach as you basically ruin it.
-The bruised tissue just rots and consumes the peach in a matter of hours.
+Please, never squeeze a peach as you basically ruin it.
+The bruised tissue just rots and begins to consume the peach in a matter of hours.
 It took a full year to grow that peach, show a little respect.
-Select unbruised peaches with nice color, full shape and nice weight for the size.
+Select firm, unbruised peaches with nice color, full shape and nice weight for the size.

 Beauty and the beastly (if not grubby) garden hand

-Step 2: Place the peach or nectarine stem side down on a linen napkin or cotton tea towel as these fabrics breathe.
-Forget terry cloth as it holds moisture and tends to encourage mold.
-(You are free to roll your eyes, but I tell you this works.)
+• Place the peach or nectarine stem side down on a linen napkin, pillowcase, or cotton woven towel, as these fabrics breathe.
+Forget terry cloth as it holds moisture and tends to encourage mold and cut into soft ripe peach skin.
+(You are free to roll your eyes, but this works.)
+You could also set the peaches on (not in) a folded flat paper bag, another worthy nap pad.

 Let your treasure rest and ripen.

-Step 5: They are ripe when they smell like a peach and the stem side is pressed down a bit from the weight and softening of the peach as it ripens.
+Peaches are ripe when they smell like a peach and the stem side is pressed down a bit from the weight and softening of the peach as it ripens.
 The resulting peach: perfumed, juicy, soft, delectable.
+Ripening can take anywhere from a couple days to a week.

-If you have too many that ripen at once, you can refrigerate them to stop the ripening, but that’s only if you can’t five to six peaches a day.
+If you have too many that ripen at once, you can refrigerate them to stop the ripening, but that’s only if you can’t eat five to six peaches a day.
+Once refrigerated, the peaches should be eaten or used in the next few days.

 The juicy white peach above was slightly unripe and hard when picked.
-Four days later after “resting’ sandwiched between two linen napkins, it was a juice bomb of sugar.
-I picked them early to beat out marauding raccoon that had discovered the tree. (
+Four days later after its spa treatment between two linen napkins, the peach was a juice bomb of sugar.
+I picked them early to beat out marauding raccoon that had discovered the tree.

 I just bought some today at the market and will try your idea.
 Glad you are back, I missed you!